earthgecko/skyline/docs/_build/html/_sources/monotonic-metrics.txt

 processed via their derivative if a new namespace of this nature should to added without the requirement for each namespace pattern to be declared in the settings.

+Further metrics identified as derivative_metrics continue to be identified as such even if their metric changes from a strictly increasing monotonic nature, like gets reset to zero.
+Skyline sets a Redis z.derivative_metric key at an expiry time of :mod:`settings.FULL_DURATION` to handle counter resets.
+However there are some edge case that will not become strictly increasing again until say a mysql.commands.create_table is run.
+So on very slowly changing metrics a derivative metric may be analyzed as a non_derivative_metric until such a point as it reverts to a strictly increasing monotonic nature again.
+However seeing as it would just revert for a period back to how these types of metrics were handled in Skyline for years now, which were not wrong, the method was just not conducive to profiling and learning, its deemed a caveat, rather than a bug as if any metrics of this extreme nature can be handled via SKIP or using :mod:`settings.NON_DERIVATIVE_MONOTONIC_METRICS`

 Really why is this important?
 -----------------------------